Consumer medicine information

 • has an illness with febrile or acute infection.
 The vaccination should be postponed until after your child has recovered.

-• has a poor immune response (immunosuppression) due to disease or medicines, because their response to the vaccine may be limited.
+Tell your doctor before vaccination if your child has a poor immune response (immunosuppression) due to disease or medicines, because your response to the vaccine may be limited.

 Your doctor will advise you if Act-HIB is to be given with another vaccine as a separate injection.